Elliptic butterflies: Introduction

 Let $\KK$ be a field and let $X$ be a smooth, projective, absolutely integral curve over $\KK$.
 Let $D$ be a divisor on $X$.
 We denote by $\cL(D)$ the associated linear space and call $d$ its dimension.
 Let $b_0$, $b_1$, \ldots, $b_{d -1}$ be $\KK$-points on $X$ and not in the support of $D$.
 We consider the evaluation map

 which we assume to be invertible.
 We are interested in the complexity of { evaluation} (evaluating the map $\ev$) and { interpolation} (evaluating the reciprocal map $\ev^{-1}$).
 Elements in $\KK^d$ are represented by their entries.
 Elements in $\cL (D)$ are represented by their coordinates in a basis $u=(u_0, u_1, \ldots, u_{d-1})$ that must be specified.
-It is traditional to use bases satisfying one or several among the following properties: \begin{enumerate} \item the sum of the degrees of the $u_l$ is minimal among all bases, \item the $u_l$ are eigenvalues of some automorphism of $X$, \item the $u_l$ are permuted by some automorphism of $X$. \end{enumerate} One looks for a straight-line program that solves the evaluation problem using additions and multiplications by constants in $\KK$.
-The complexity of evaluation is then the minimum number of operations in such a straight-line program.
-One defines the complexity of interpolation in the same way.
+It is traditional to use bases satisfying one or several among the following properties: \begin{enumerate} \item the sum of the degrees of the $u_l$ is minimal among all bases, \item the $u_l$ are eigenvalues of some automorphism of $X$, \item the $u_l$ are permuted by some automorphism of $X$. \end{enumerate} One looks for straight-line programs that solve the evaluation and interpolation problems using additions and multiplications by precomputed constants in $\KK$.
+Such programs contain no loops or conditionals, and consist of a sequence of operations involving the inputs, the constants, and previously computed elements.
+The complexity is then measured by the number of operations.

 The classical and most important case is when $X=\PP^1$ and $D=(d-1) [\infty]$ and $\cL(D)$ is the space of polynomials of degree $\leqslant d -1$ in one variable $x$.
 In this situation, and assuming that $\KK$ contains a primitive $d$-th root of unity, the monomial basis $(1,x , x^2, \ldots, x^{d-1})$ satisfies the first two conditions above.
 If further $d$ is a power of two, which implies that the characteristic of $\KK$ is not two, then the complexities of evaluation and interpolation are bounded by This is achieved using the well-known fast Fourier transform or FFT, first discovered by Gauss.
-See \cite[Theorem 2.6]{BCS} and the historical account in \cite{HJB}.
+See~\cite[Theorem 2.6]{BCS} and the historical account in~\cite{HJB}.